mahdi-marjani/django-cheatsheet/1-django-beginners.md

     messages.success(request, 'Todo deleted successfully!', extra_tags='alert-success')      # messages
     return redirect('todo_list')
 ```
-Display the message in a template:
+Show the message in the redirected template:
 ```html
 {% if messages %}
   {% for message in messages %}